dymmond/edgy/docs/reflection.md

 is already an existing database with tables and views and you simply would like to reflect them into your code by representation without the need of creating new ones.

-This is where Saffier reflection comes in.
+This is where Edgy reflection comes in.

 ## What is reflection